chocolatey/docs/input/en-us/choco/setup.md

 * Download the chocolatey.nupkg from the community repository - [download the latest chocolatey nupkg](https://community.chocolatey.org/api/v2/package/chocolatey) or see [Completely offline install](#completely-offline-install) to get an older version.
 * Optionally download the chocolatey.server package from the community repository - [download the latest chocolatey.server nupkg](https://community.chocolatey.org/api/v2/package/chocolatey.server).
-* Use `choco push` to push those items to your internal package repository (e.g. `choco push chocolatey.0.10.7.nupkg -s http://internal_repo/ -k abc123`)
+* Use `choco push` to push those items to your internal package repository (e.g. `choco push chocolatey.0.10.7.nupkg --source http://internal_repo/ --api-key abc123`)
 * Determine how to get the bare url to download the Chocolatey.Nupkg directly.
 You will need that for the internal url for installing Chocolatey offline.
 For the community repository, it is https://community.chocolatey.org/api/v2/package/chocolatey